 After everything has been taken care of, it’s time to clean up the mess left behind by water damage.
 This means not only mopping the floors but washing all surfaces with disinfectants or natural cleaning products if no mold was found in your home during an inspection.

 Plumbers are competent experts, but they will appreciate it if you remove obstacles preventing them from doing their job faster.
-For example, moving furniture around is annoying and takes time away from repairing leaks, so do what you can to make life easier for everyone involved in this process.
+For example, moving furniture around is annoying and takes time away from repairing leaks, so do what you can to make life easier for everyone involved in this process or look for Man and Van Services Near Croydon to move your stuff around.

 Once repairs have finished, take the necessary steps to ensure that any future plumbing emergencies are taken care of.
 This might mean investing in a better plumbing system or hiring someone to make regular checkups on your plumbing systems.